 in which the flux terms $\mathbf{F}^{\text{l,r}}$ naturally only include the components of the induction equation in Eq.~(\ref{eq:ExactFlux}).
-Using Eq.~(\ref{eq:consistentB}) allows the magnetic field components in the Riemann fan to satisfy the integral consistency condition, but it obviously reduces the resolution of the magnetic field.
+Using Eq.~(\ref{eq:consistentB}) ensures that the magnetic field components in the Riemann fan satisfy the integral consistency condition; however, it obviously reduces the magnetic field's resolution.
 We should note again that in Eq.~(\ref{eq:HLLC}), $\mathbf{U}^{\text{l*},\text{r*}}$ and $\mathbf{U}^{\text{l},\text{r}}$ do not include the longitudinal components of the magnetic field, corresponding to the zero longitudinal flux of the induction equation.

-Since the longitudinal component of the magnetic field is needed when calculating the other components of the numerical flux, it is always given as in Eq.~(\ref{eq:Ideal}) \cite{Fuchs2011a}.
+Since the longitudinal component of the magnetic field is needed when calculating the other components of the numerical flux, it is always given as in Eq.~(\ref{eq:Ideal}).
 This option is different from those suggested in Refs. \cite{Li2005} and \cite{MIGNONE2010}.
 The rationale is that (I) the longitudinal component of the magnetic field should not be affected by the local physical wave speeds, and (II) directly using the HDC solution \cite{MIGNONE2010} means that the intermediate state of the longitudinal component would be dependent on the value of $c_{\text{h}}$, which is typically a non-local and non-physical wave speed.
 Nonetheless, our solution is equivalent to using an HLL average for the hyperbolic system in Eq.~(\ref{eq:HDC}) alone.

-The HLLC-L scheme assumes that the total pressure is constant across the middle wave (allowing for a contact discontinuity), but plasma thermal pressure and magnetic pressure may vary, respectively.
-However, while assuming a constant intermediate magnetic field using the HLL average, the magnetic pressure is effectively constant across the middle wave, as well as the plasma pressure.
+The HLLC-L scheme assumes that the total pressure is constant across the middle wave (allowing for a contact discontinuity), while plasma thermal pressure and magnetic pressure may vary.
+However, when assuming a constant intermediate magnetic field using the HLL average, the magnetic pressure remains effectively constant across the middle wave, as does the plasma pressure.
 By simply using Eq.~(\ref{eq:SM}) to replace $S^{\text{m}}$ in

 we obtain the intermediate total pressure

 Then, the other variables can be given according to the RH relations across the fastest eigenwaves.
 Specifically, all the variables on the left side of the middle wave are given as